Use your job interview as an opportunity to actively frame your value proposition, vs. merely answering questions.

 As often happens when we are searching around in unknown territory and trying out new things, Dan received an unexpected offer.
 Whereas in the past, it was something he might have turned down, he was much more willing to consider it – partially because he needed a gig, but also because his mindset was shifting…

-Shifting the mindset from job applicant to problem solver is very do-able.
+Shifting the mindset from job applicant to problem solver is very doable.
 You have the great advantage of being an outsider – someone who can bring a fresh perspective into the job interview.
 This is exactly what got Dan his shot at turning around the distressed company for the CPA’s investor group.
 But if Dan hadn’t gotten used to offering solutions in his interviews, he might not have been so confident and comfortable in talking with the investors.
-So be pro-active as you engage with potentail employers.
+So be proactive and adaptable (as I talk about in this post) as you engage with potential employers.
 Do your research and be prepared to speak your mind in a constructive and service-oriented way.
 You might be surprised by the results.